yxuansu/OpenAlpaca/README.md

             top_p=instance['top_p'],
             top_k=instance['top_k']
         )

 output = rest[0][length:]
-string = tokenizer.decode(output, skip_special_tokens=False)
+string = tokenizer.decode(output, skip_special_tokens=True)
-string = string.replace('<s>', '').replace('</s>', '').strip()
 print(f'[!]
 Generation results: {string}')
 ```

 **[Model Output]**
 ```
 [!]
-Generation results: An alpaca is a smaller version of a llama.
-Both are South American animals.
-However, an alpaca has a wooly coat that is very soft, while a llama’s coat is tougher and woolier.
+Generation results: Alpacas are a species of South American camelid, the smallest of the three living species native to South America (llamas and guanaco are the other two).
+Alpacas are slightly larger than llamas at 50 to 70 pounds (22 to 31 kilograms).
+Their tails have a tuft of hair at the end, whereas llamas' tails are just knobby.
+Alpacas have brown or black coats.
 ```